Dr. Gerald S. Berenson

 Revius Ortique, Jr.

-In 1999, at the age of 74, Revius O. Ortique, Jr. was appointed by President Clinton as an Alternate United States Delegate to the 54th session of the United Nations General Assembly.
+At age 74, Revius Ortique, Jr. was appointed by President Clinton as an Alternate U.S. Delegate to the United Nations General Assembly.

 Charles Teamer, Sr.